 ASIST is held over two consecutive days for a total of 15 hours.
 ASIST workshops always have a minimum of two active ASIST trainers present for the entire two days.

-Cost – $330 (We offer subsidised places to eligible carers.)
+Cost – $330 (Limited subsidised places are available to eligible carers)

 Mental Health First Aid for the Suicidal Person